ALTER TABLE PARTITION

 - The Value partitioned table does not support the Alter Partition operation.

-- When an ALTER statement is executed, the cold and hot data attributes in the partitions cannot be changed, that is, data in the cold partition should still be in the cold partition after a data operation, and hot partition data should be in the hot partition.
-Cold partition data cannot be migrated to the local tablespace.
+- When an ALTER statement is executed, the data in the cold partition should stay in the cold partition, and the data in the hot partition should remain in the hot partition.
+It is not allowed to move cold partition data to the local tablespace.

 - Only the default tablespace is supported for cold partitions.